 - Has sexual contact or sexual intercourse with a person who is under the influence of an intoxicant to a degree which renders that person incapable of giving consent if the defendant has actual knowledge that the person is incapable of giving consent and the defendant has the purpose to have sexual contact or sexual intercourse with the person while the person is incapable of giving consent. - Has sexual contact or sexual intercourse with another person who the defendant knows is unconscious. - Is aided or abetted by one or more other persons and has sexual contact or sexual intercourse with another person without consent of that person. - Is an employee of a facility or program under s.
-940.295 (2) (b)[an adult family home], (c)[a foster home], (h)[an inpatient health care facility] or (k)[a state treatment facility] and has sexual contact or sexual intercourse with a person who is a patient or resident of the facility or program. - Has sexual contact or sexual intercourse with an individual who is confined in a correctional institution if the actor is a correctional staff member.
+940.295 (2) (b)[an adult family home], (c)[a community based residential facility], (h)[an inpatient health care facility] or (k)[a state treatment facility] and has sexual contact or sexual intercourse with a person who is a patient or resident of the facility or program. - Has sexual contact or sexual intercourse with an individual who is confined in a correctional institution if the actor is a correctional staff member.
 This paragraph does not apply if the individual with whom the actor has sexual contact or sexual intercourse is subject to prosecution for the sexual contact or sexual intercourse under this section. - Has sexual contact or sexual intercourse with an individual who is on probation, parole, or extended supervision if the actor is a probation, parole, or extended supervision agent who supervises the individual, either directly or through a subordinate, in his or her capacity as a probation, parole, or extended supervision agent or who has influenced or has attempted to influence another probation, parole, or extended supervision agent's supervision of the individual.
 This paragraph does not apply if the individual with whom the actor has sexual contact or sexual intercourse is subject to prosecution for the sexual contact or sexual intercourse under this section. - Is a licensee, employee, or nonclient resident of an entity, as defined in s.
-48.685 (1) (b) or 50.065 (1) (c), and has sexual contact or sexual intercourse with a client of the entity.
+48.685 (1) (b) [referring to child welfare agencies, guardians, care centers, custody, etc.] or 50.065 (1) (c) [agency providing direct care or treatment to clients such as a hospital, home health agency, etc.], and has sexual contact or sexual intercourse with a client of the entity.